 St Joseph’s is fortunate to have had a succession of committed and enthusiastic Trustee Boards members, with the Board structured as follows:

 - Five members are elected by parents/caregivers for a three year term.

-- Up to Four are appointed by the Bishop as the ‘Proprietors Representatives’.
+- Up to four members are appointed by the Bishop as the ‘Proprietors Representatives’.

 - The Principal is on the Board by right; and

 - The teachers annually elect one staff member as a trustee.